ClarenceZSK/academic-kickstart/content/project/UWB NLOS Identification/index.md

 ---
 title: UWB NLOS Identification
-summary: It is well known that the ultrawide-band raning in non-line-of-sight (NLOS) propagation is biased due to that the diiferent propagation speed of RF signals when going through other materials.
-Therefore, identifying the ranging results in NLOS conditions is siginificant in improving the robustness of UWB localization.
+summary: It is well known that the ultrawide-band raning in non-line-of-sight (NLOS) propagation is biased due to that the diiferent propagation speed when going through other materials.
+Identifying the ranging results in NLOS conditions is siginificant in improving the robustness of UWB localization.
 tags:
 - Ultrawide-band, localization, NLOS
 date: "2021-11-01T00:00:00Z"